Bulk waste collection just got more flexible and convenient with the start of the verge valet trial.

 Upper secondary – school years ten, eleven and twelve

-The online entry form will be available from 9am on Tuesday 5 June.
-All entries must be registered online and stories submitted either online, or to Subiaco Library.
-Entries close at 4pm on Monday 25 June.
+The online entry form will be available from 9.30am on Monday 18 July.
+All entries must be registered online and stories submitted either online, or to Subiaco Library before 5.30pm on Friday 12 August.

 Tim Winton Award